redhat-openshift-ecosystem/operator-pipelines/docs/developer-guide.md

 ## Making Changes to the Pipeline Image

-### Dependency manager
+### Dependency

 Operator pipelines project is configured to automatically manage Python dependencies using [PDM][1] tool.
 The pdm automates definition, installation, upgrades and the whole lifecycle of dependency in a project.
 All dependencies are stored in `pyproject.toml` file in a groups that corresponds to individual applications within the Operator pipelines project.

 Adding, removing and updating of dependency needs to be always done using `pdm` cli.

 ```bash
 pdm add -G operator-pipelines gunicorn==20.1.0
 ```

 After a dependency is installed it is added to pdm.lock file.
 The lock file is always part of git repository.

 If you want to install specific group set of dependencies use following command:

 ```bash
 pdm install -G operator-pipelines
 ```

-Dependencies are stored into virtual environment (.venv) which is automatically created after `pdm install` If .venv wasn't created, configure pdm to automatically create it during installation with `pdm config python.use_venv true`.
+Dependencies are stored into virtual environment (.venv) which is automatically created after `pdm install`.
+If .venv wasn't created, configure pdm to automatically create it during installation with `pdm config python.use_venv true`.

 ### Run Unit Tests, Code Style Checkers, etc.